Jun 25, 2024

 Consider using Easy Access (explained below) instead of personal passwords.
 Check the setting under Options > Advanced > Personal password.

-3. Enable Easy Access: a more secure approach
+3. Enable Easy Access: A more secure approach

 Enable Easy Access on a device assigned to your TeamViewer account.
 With Easy Access, no random or personal password is required.
 You only need to be logged in to your TeamViewer account.
 Two-factor authentication (2FA) enhances security significantly.